samsoncr/NLP-Twitter-Sentiment-Analysis-Project/README.md

 Follow the same instructions for downloading the cleaned data set file called Cleaned_Sentiment140_Data.csv.

 We will also need the glove.twitter.27B.200d.txt file which can be downloaded from https://www.kaggle.com/datasets/fullmetal26/glovetwitter27b100dtxt.
 This file may be too big to download, however, so you can use this public google drive link https://drive.google.com/file/d/1R84p-LC9zun-pHflhexbrX743IlsM4P8/view?usp=sharing to upload the file to your drive.
-Click the link use ZIP Extractor to extract the file to Google Drive.
+Click the link and use ZIP Extractor to extract the file to Google Drive.

 <p align="center">